1. Warren Hastings was the first ___________.

 Explanation: Hastings aimed to protect Bengal from external threats through defensive alliances.

-53. Warren Hastings’ foreign policy was largely driven by:
+53. Warren Hastings’ foreign policy was largely driven by___________.

 A) French threat in Deccan